Codemon72/Spickzettel/Terminal Shell Command Line.md

 `rm` - remove

+`realpath`- return the canonicalised absolute pathname

 `uptime` - tells how long the system has been running

 ### Tipps & Tricks

+- to get the full pathname of a file: drag and drop it into a terminal
 - shortcut to look up ALL previous commands: `CTRL + R`; start writing command; if correct command is displayed: hit ENTER. 🤓
 - whitespace - use backslash `\` or quotes `''`; `""`
   `mkdir example\ folder\ #1`